-Date:

-То

-The Executive Engineer (Civil),

-New Mangalore Port Authority,

-Administration Building,

-Panambur, Mangalore - 575 010

-Sir,

-Sub: The work of "Dismantling damaged Masonry Culvert and Reconstruction of new Box Culvert at Road No. 4 leading to Marshalling yard."

-Being duly authorized to represent and act on behalf of

-hereby apply for the project referred above.
-We are submitting our Bid enclosing the following, with the details as per the

-requirements of the Bid Document, for your evaluation.
+We are submitting our Bid enclosing the following, with the details as per the requirements of the Bid Document, for your evaluation.

-i.
-Tender Document along with Addendum No,

-ii.
-Power of Attorney - (Annexure - 2)

-iii.
-Organization Details - (Annexure - 3)

-iv.
-Details to fulfill the "Minimum Eligibility Criteria" and certificates - (Annexure

-4)

-v.
-Average Financial turnover over the last three financial year - (Annexure 5)

-vi.
-List of ongoing works at New Mangalore Port (Annexure - 6)

-vii.
-List of plant and equipment - (Annexure - 7)

-viii.
-Declaration - (Annexure - 8)

-ix.
-Bid Security / EMD Paid by RTGS/NEFT vide UTR Nodtd.

-of (name and address of the branch).

-x.
-Banker's Details - Annexure 10 & 11

-xi.
-Tender fee paid by NEFT vide vide UTR Nodtd of (name and address of the branch).

-Copy of valid PAN Card ESI, PF &GST Registration certificate.
+- i.
+Tender Document along with Addendum No ----, - ii.
+Power of Attorney (Annexure 2) - iii.
+Organization Details (Annexure 3) - iv.
+Details to fulfill the "Minimum Eligibility Criteria" and certificates (Annexure 4) - v.
+Average Financial turnover over the last three financial year (Annexure 5) - vi.
+List of ongoing works at New Mangalore Port Authority (Annexure 6) - vii.
+List of plant and equipment (Annexure 7) - viii.
+Declaration (Annexure 8) - ix.
+Bid Security / EMD Paid by RTGS/NEFT vide UTR No.....dtd.dtd. of (name and address of the branch). - x.
+Banker's Details Annexure 10 & 11 - xi.
+Tender fee paid by NEFT vide vide UTR No......dtd. of (name and address of the branch). - xii.
+Copy of valid ESI, PF &GST Registration certificate.

-ON STAMP PAPER of Rs 500/-
+ON STAMP PAPER of Rs 100/-